Child & Adolescent Psychiatric Services

 Family involvement is crucial during a child's hospitalization.
 An initial family meeting is scheduled with our clinical social workers and psychiatrist to discuss the goals, treatment plan, and aftercare supports.
 Our clinical social workers work with the family and the outpatient teams to coordinate aftercare services and a successful transition at the time of discharge.

 Our visiting hours are extremely flexible to accommodate families and their busy schedules.

-Step-down to partial hospitalization is available, as needed, to provide a transition for successful discharge to the community.
+Step-down to partial hospitalization from our inpatient program is available, as needed, to provide a transition for successful discharge to the community.